This Week In Panther Soccer

 For the ninth consecutive year, Milwaukee has been picked to win the Horizon League in the annual preseason coaches' poll.
 The Panthers garnered seven first place votes and tallied 63 points.
 Loyola, which finished second to UWM last season, was picked second with two first-place nods and 58 total points.
 Milwaukee has won the last eight league regular season crowns.

 The Panthers enter the 2008 season having won the last eight Horizon League regular season titles.
-The streak is the second-longest in the nation, behind only Penn State's streak of 10 Big Ten titles.
+The streak is the second-longest nation, behind only Penn State's streak of 10 Big Ten titles.

 Back In Black (And Gold)